Ferry Point Park: Description

-Ferry Point Park is a 413.8 acre park in the Bronx, New York City.
 The park site is a peninsula projecting into the East River roughly opposite the College Point and Malba neighborhoods of Queens.
 The park is located on the eastern shore of Westchester Creek, adjacent to the neighborhood of Throggs Neck.
-The park is operated by the New York City Department of Parks and Recreation.
-The Hutchinson River Expressway (Interstate 678) crosses the park to the Bronx-Whitestone Bridge, splitting it into east and west sides.
+The Hutchinson River Expressway (Interstate 678) crosses the park to the Bronx–Whitestone Bridge, splitting it into east and west sides.

+The west side has barbecue areas, 8 soccer fields, 2 cricket fields, 9/11 Living Memorial Forest and Hilltop Grove.
+The west side is also heavily used for fishing and barbecues.
+Friends of Ferry Point Park holds cleanup events, plantings and helps care for the 3,000 trees planted in the park as the Ferry Point 9/11 Memorial Grove and 9/11 Living Memorial Forest.
+These trees were donated by the Prince of Monaco.

 The east side of the park has a golf course called Bally's Golf Links, a community park, and a waterfront promenade.
 The east side borders are Saint Raymond's Cemetery; Balcom Avenue, Miles Avenue and Emerson Avenue; and the East River and the Bronx-Whitestone Bridge.

-The west side is heavily used for soccer, cricket, fishing and barbecues.
-Friends of Ferry Point Park holds cleanup events, plantings and helps care for the 3,000 trees planted in the park as the Ferry Point 9/11 Memorial Grove and 9/11 Living Memorial Forest.
-These trees were donated by the Prince of Monaco.
+The east side of Ferry Point Park is equipped with sports fields, basketball and handball courts.

+By 2023 there were new plantings, drainage, new electric, and a ferry dock with a small bus that brings commuters from the reconstructed parking Lot.
+The park includes a baseball field, basketball court, playground, trails and comfort station.
+The waterfront promenade has a main shared trail.
+A 40 ft hill and some shorter ones block the golf course from view.
+There has been ecological revitalization of the waterfront on the east side near the East River Crescent area.